Luisito3107/Gunther/README.md

 	 - Set the icon and the username.
 	 - Take of the Token.
 	 - Enable Presence Intent and Message Content Intent.
- 3. (Optional) Obtain a Genius API Client Access Token by creating an API Client in their[Developers portal](https://genius.com/developers).
+ 3. (Optional) Obtain a Genius API Client Access Token by creating an API Client in their [Developers portal](https://genius.com/developers).
 	 - Login with your Genius account (or create one).
 	 - Generate a Client Access Token and take note of it.
  4. Obtain Spotify API credentials by creating an app in their [Developers dashboard](https://developer.spotify.com/dashboard/login).